SmilealniS/olive-backend/README.md

-# Olive Web Application
+# Olive backend service

-This is a web application built using the React JavaScript library.
-The application is designed to [insert purpose of the application here].
+This is a backend service designed to provide [insert purpose of the service].
+The service is built using [insert programming language] and [insert framework or libraries used].

 ## Getting Started

-To get started with the application, follow these steps:
+To get started with the service, follow these steps:

 1. Clone the repository to your local machine.
 2. Run `npm install` to install the necessary dependencies.
-3. Run `npm start` to start the development server.
+3. Run `npm start` to start the service.

 ## Usage

-To use the application, please run together with Olive frontend service.
+To use the service, please use this together with Olive frontend service.

-## Features
+## API Endpoints

-The application includes the following features:
+The following API endpoints are available:

-- [Feature 1]
+- [Endpoint 1]
-- [Feature 2]
+- [Endpoint 2]
-- [Feature 3]
+- [Endpoint 3]

 ## Technologies Used

-The application was built using the following technologies:
+The service was built using the following technologies:

-- React
+- [Programming language]
+- [Framework or libraries used]
 - [Other technologies used]

 ## Contributing

-Contributions to the application are welcome.
-If you find any issues or would like to contribute to the development of the application, please follow the steps below:
+Contributions to the service are welcome.
+If you find any issues or would like to contribute to the development of the service, please follow the steps below:

 1. Fork the repository.
 2. Create a new branch for your changes.